 The Company is a party to numerous collective bargaining agreements in the U.S. that govern its relationships with its unionized hourly workforce.
-However, two unions represent a large majority of our dredging employees - the International Union of Operating Engineers ("IUOE"), Local 25 and the Seafarers International Union.
-The Company's master contract with IUOE, Local 25 was ratified in February 2019 and expires in September 2021.
-Two ancillary contracts with IUOE, Local 25 expired in September 2018 and will be re-negotiated now that the master contract is completed.
+However, two unions represent a large majority of our dredging employees - the International Union of Operating Engineers ("IUOE") Local 25 and the Seafarers International Union.
+The Company's master and ancillary contracts with IUOE Local 25 expire in September 2021.
 Our agreements with Seafarers International Union expire in February 2023.
 The Company has not experienced any major labor disputes in the past five years and believes it has good relationships with the unions that represent a significant number of its hourly employees; however, there can be no assurances that the Company will not experience labor strikes or disturbances in the future.